-- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(3) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning traumatic brachial plexopathy (Balance of Probabilities) (No. 2 of 2025). - 3.
-The Authority is of the view that on the sound medical-scientific evidence available it is more probable than not that traumatic brachial plexopathy and death from traumatic brachial plexopathy can be related to particular kinds of service.
-The Authority has therefore determined this Statement of Principles concerning traumatic brachial plexopathy pursuant to subsection 196B(3) of the VEA.
+- 2. The Repatriation Medical Authority (the Authority) has determined, under subsection 196B(2) of the Veterans' Entitlements Act 1986 (the VEA), Statement of Principles concerning traumatic brachial plexopathy (Reasonable Hypothesis) (No. 1 of 2025). - 3.
+The Authority is of the view that there is sound medical-scientific evidence that indicates that traumatic brachial plexopathy and death from traumatic brachial plexopathy can be related to particular kinds of service.
+The Authority has therefore determined this Statement of Principles concerning traumatic brachial plexopathy pursuant to subsection 196B(2) of the VEA.